ssswhite007/playSpecificMP3/README.md

    ```

 4. **Give a voice command**:
-   - Say `"start"` followed by the name of the song you want to play.
-For example, `"start NeverGonnaGiveYouUp"` to play a song with "NeverGonnaGiveYouUp" in the filename.
+   - Say `"play"` followed by the name of the song you want to play.
+For example, `"play NeverGonnaGiveYouUp"` to play a song with "NeverGonnaGiveYouUp" in the filename.

 5. **Playback**:
    - The program will find the song in the `./songs` directory and start playing it.
    - It will wait for the song to finish before listening for the next command.
+   - If you want to stop the program, say `"stop listening"`

 ## Example